Sherpa99/gs-infordata-poc/README.md

 ```

 ### YAML Codes for creating K8S different objects:
-Note: Create YAML  files for each object below and it as described or name of your choice with .yaml or yml extension.
+Note: Create YAML  files for each object below and name it as described or name of your choice with .yaml or yml extension.

 1) DB Secret
 ```console